riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 # Overview
 Learn how to connect your app to Astra using Python.

-**In this guide, we'll learn how to**
+**In this guide, you'll learn how to**
 - Set up our Python development environment
 - Connect to Astra DB and execute a static query
 - Execute a query using a prepared statement

 # Prerequisites
-- You also should have a recent version of Python 3 installed.
+- You also should have a recent version of Python 3.

 ## 1 Create a database
-If you haven't already, go ahead and create a new Astra DB database.
+If you haven't already done so, create a new Astra DB database.

-_This should only take a couple of minutes.
+_Creating a database only takes a couple of minutes.
 Feel free to move on while it's being created._

 <<createDatabase>>

 ## 2 Build and verify your local Python development environment
-You will need both a local installation of Python 3 and the DataStax Python Driver for Apache Cassandra.
+You need both a local installation of Python 3 and the DataStax Python Driver for Apache Cassandra.
 To verify your Python installation, run the following command:

 📘 **Command to execute**